Manifest Committer Protocol

 1. Task commit consists of uploading all files under the local filesystem’s task attempt working directory to their final destination path, holding back on the final manifestation POST.

-2. A JSON file containing all information needed to complete the upload of all files in the task attempt is written to the Job Attempt directory of of the wrapped committer working with HDFS.
+2. A JSON file containing all information needed to complete the upload of all files in the task attempt is written to the Job Attempt directory of the wrapped committer working with HDFS.

 3. Job commit: load in all the manifest files in the HDFS job attempt directory, then issued the POST request to complete the uploads.
 These are parallelised.